 We fit Contact Lenses for Keratoconus in Sydney and Parramatta

 At Westmead Eyes Optometrists we are trained to diagnose keratoconus, monitor its progression and fit contact lenses for keratoconus.
+We work with a network of corneal eye specialists within Sydney and Westmead Hospital should we need to refer you onwards.

 What is Keratoconus?

 Keratoconus is an eye condition in which the cornea (the front surface of the eye) thins and weakens, causing it to change shape.
 The thinning of the surface causes the cornea to protrude forward, developing a ‘cone’ shape.
 This distorts light entering the eye and results in blurry vision and light sensitivity.
 As the disease advances, other complications can occur such as scarring or hydrops.
-Extreme cases may result in the need of a corneal transplant.
+Extreme cases of keratoconus may result in the need for a corneal transplant.

 Contact Lens Fitting for Keratoconus